Colon Cancer: Q&A with a Gastroenterologist

 Is colon cancer genetic?

-In 20 percent of colon cancers, there is some hereditary link.
+In 20% of colon cancers, there is some hereditary link.
 If anyone in your family has been diagnosed with colon cancer (especially at a young age), you should tell your doctor.

-He or she may want to monitor you more closely because of your family history.
-That could mean more regular colon cancer screenings to catch any disease early.
+He or she may want to monitor you more closely because of your family history or have you seen by a specialist.
+That could mean more regular colon cancer screenings to catch any signs of disease early.